 changes in the skin and mucous membranes.

-- Aging - involves increasing free radical damage to tissues, and hormonal mis-communication resulting in loss of function
+- Aging - involves increasing free radical damage to tissues, and hormonal mis-communication resulting in loss of function as your dog ages.

 - Allergies - an abnormal sensitivity to a substance, usually a food or something from the environment.

 - Anal Glands - compacted and infected anal glands is a common dog health problem.
 Learn why expressing anal glands is a no no.

 - Anxiety - mild to severe apprehension or uneasiness about a present or impending event.
 See emotions and behaviour.

 - Arthritis - inflammation of the joints accompanied by pain, swelling and deterioration of the joints.
 Dog joint health is one of the most common dog health concerns

 - Bad Breath - also called Halitosis.
 Bad odor from the mouth.

 - Bites and Stings - from insects causing swelling, pain and inflammation.

 tissue can become irritable causing a constant urge to urinate.
 Damage